 This fund was established in 2012 by Fleury Yelvington to support a fellowship in the University of Florida Department of Health Services Research, Management and Policy.

-This fund was established in 2012 by a group of donors to support students pursuing an interest in healthcare finance in the College of Health and Human Performance at the University of Florida.
+This fund was established in 2012 by a group of donors to support students pursuing an interest in healthcare finance in the College of Public Health and Health Professions at the University of Florida.

 Supports students in the MHA program in an amount sufficient to cover tuition and related instructional materials.
 Recipients must have an undergraduate degree in business, preferably in accounting or finance or related to operations management, and will preferably have an interest in healthcare delivery systems.